Directly elected mayors in England: Local Government Act 2000

 Elsewhere in England and Wales, since the Local Government Act 2000, there have been a range of options for how a local council executive leadership can be constituted, and installing a directly elected mayor is one of these options.
 The 2000 act ended the previous committee-based system, where functions were exercised by committees of the council (although this was reinstated in 2012).
 All of several hundred principal councils were required to review their executive arrangements under the 2000 legislation.
 Local authorities considering the option of an elected mayor were required to put the question to a local referendum.
 It is also possible for campaign groups to trigger a local referendum with a signed petition.
 A number of areas with elected mayors also have civic mayors or Lord mayors and these ceremonial roles conferred on acting councillors are separate from elected mayors.

 From 2000 until 2022 all directly elected mayors in England were elected using the Supplementary Vote electoral system.
-Following the passing of the Elections Act 2022 future mayoral elections will be run using first past the post.
+Following the passing of the Elections Act 2022, the 2023, 2024, and 2025 elections were run using first past the post.
+A change back to the supplementary vote is planned as part of the English Devolution and Community Empowerment Bill.

 Adoption

 Eleven mayors were established during 2002, in both metropolitan and non-metropolitan districts, unitary authorities and London boroughs.
-Three further mayoralties were created under this legislation: in 2005 (Torbay; abolished 2019), 2010 (Tower Hamlets), and 2015 (Copeland).
+Three further mayoralties were created under this legislation: in 2005 (Torbay; abolished 2019), 2010 (Tower Hamlets), and 2015 (Copeland; abolished 2023).

 Some of the first mayoral elections were won by independents, notably in Hartlepool, where the election was won by Stuart Drummond, who played Hartlepool United's mascot; and in Middlesbrough, where it was won by former police officer Ray Mallon, who left the local police force to stand for election.

-Although Wales is included in the legislation, only one Welsh authority, Ceredigion, held a referendum on such a proposal, in May 2004.
-Over 70% of the voters voted against the proposal.
+Although Wales is included in the legislation, only one Welsh authority, Ceredigion, has held a referendum on such a proposal, in May 2004.
+Over 70% of the voters taking part voted against the proposal.
+Although proposals for a mayor to cover North Wales have been raised, but the Welsh Government has opposed it.